oracle-livelabs/apex/book-club-lab/8-implementing-library-page/implementing-library-page.md

 In this lab, you will:
 - Create tabs to display the categories of Library books (read, want to read).
 - Create cards to display Library books.
-- Connect the Book Details page to open details directly from My Library.
+- Connect the Book Details page to Library page.
 - Create a Get Started region.

 ### Prerequisites